sisocobacho/stackinvaders/upgrades.md

 For obtaining this information we use "listNFTsByAccountAddress" from the api, we just need to pass the contract address and account address that we need to show nfts from.
 Then on the Player.js we are going to loop through window.nfts to show the nfts picture on the screen, this code is implemented in the "drawNfts" function.
 The nfts user informaction function "getUserNfts" is called when we are getting user information or when a nft is claimed, this will update the array window.nfts and the nfts will be shown.

+## GAME SOUND
+We are going to add sound effects and music to the game.
+We added the p5.sound library to index.html.
+We load the sound in the preload function on sketch.js and play the sounds depending on the differents action in the game like shooting, taking damage, enemies exploding and the game music.
+The last one it's played on a loop.
+In order to prevent lag we also implement a delay for playing the sound of shooting and enemies exploding, this types of sounds can be played simultaneously so we use a time delay limiting the number of concurrent sound effects.
+The implementation ca be found on Player.js explodeAliens function and sketch.js spacebar key press.